Puppet Up!: Miskreant Puppets

 Early on, the improv show featured many puppets recycled from past projects from The Jim Henson Company.
 As the show grew, new and original puppets were created that joined the show.
 In 2006, new Puppet Up! puppets were designed by Julianne Buescher and Drew Massey.
 The puppets were built by Julianne Buescher, Drew Massey, Patrick Johnson, and Sean Johnson with help and guidance from veteran Muppet designer/builder Jane Gootnick.
 These puppets have been labeled as the Miskreant Puppets.

 Puppeteers

-Alongside Bristow and Henson, among the puppeteers who have performed in Puppet Up! are:
+Alongside Bristow, Enriquez and Henson, among the puppeteers who have performed in Puppet Up! are: